rhel-labs/instruqt/quadlet-pods-sysroles/03-systemroles/assignment.md

 notes:
 - type: text
   contents: |
-    # Let's tie it all together with Automation
+    # Let's tie it all together with automation
     As we mentioned at the start, we can take this one step further with Automation.
 The Podman system role can deploy these definitions that we've created for us!
 tabs:
 - id: knpxmcwnsifj